 One of the difficulties with getting over something like BPD is that all lives have ups and downs, and everyone has hard times and off days, so there is no specific point to which you can pin the label ‘cured’, and it’s difficult to know exactly when the problem is solved.

-That being the case, my aim with working with LL has been that life will get progressively easier to cope with until one day BPD is difficult to diagnose, and some time later for it to no longer be an appropriate diagnosis at all.
+That being the case, my aim with working with LL has been that life will get progressively easier to cope with until one day BPD is difficult to diagnose, and maybe some time later than that, for it to no longer be an appropriate diagnosis at all.

 I know LL still has some way to go, but she has come a long way in just a few months.
-I’m inspired by her efforts and her achievements and I feel pleased that I have helped her to turn that ship around, so that now she is pointing in the right direction I know her efforts can continue to yield positive results.
+I’m inspired by her efforts and her achievements and I feel pleased that I have helped her to turn that ship around.
+Now she is pointing in the right direction I know her efforts can continue to yield positive results.

 And I will be pleased to help her further, if she needs it and if I can.